OCA/website/website_parametrized_snippet/README.rst

 website_parametric_snippets
 ===========================

-This module adds extensions to view_view in order to render available to the programmer a new tag in qweb views: "t-ignore-branding".
+This module adds extensions in order to render available to the programmer a new tag in qweb views: "t-ignore-branding".
 Everything inside this tag will be ignored by the qweb evaluator, allowing the code to be evaluated on the fly.

 The final result of this will be dynamic parameters in your widgets.
+This would allow widgets to be defined as "Show the last 5 entries of this model"  or "Show all the data that has an attribute corrisponding to the selected attibute".
+Widgets therefore will display parameter-dependant (1,2, or n parameters) information, and most importantly keep it updated on every pageload.

 Usage